zakharb/SysloGen/README.md

 ## Deployment

-Use virtual environment `venv` for isolating code
+Use virtual environment [venv](https://docs.python.org/3/library/venv.html) for isolating code

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
+Using [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/zakharb/syslogen/tags).

 ## Authors